top of page

 The Language Matters

-“Professional enabler” is a term that’s increasingly used in global financial crime reports — often pointing the finger at lawyers.
+“Professional enabler” is a term that’s increasingly used in global financial crime reports — often pointing the finger at solicitors and lawyers.

 But this language can be misleading.
 It suggests deliberate complicity, when the vast majority of legal professionals are ethical, diligent, and committed to doing the right thing.

 Yes, criminals try to exploit legal services.
-But that doesn’t make lawyers enablers.
+But that doesn’t make you, as lawyers, enablers.

 How the Legal Sector Is Being Framed